Tsegaye Kebede wins men's London Marathon

 Tsegaye Kebede won the second men's London Marathon of his running career in the English capital this afternoon.

-The Ethiopian, who won the event back in 2010, looked as though he had left himself with too much ground to make up with five miles left to run.
+The Ethiopian, who won the event back in 2010, looked as though he had

-However, he was able to hit the front in the closing stages and he eventually won through in two hours, six minutes and four seconds.
+he eventually won through in two hours, six minutes and four seconds.
 As well as his victory three years ago, the 26-year-old finished third in 2012 and second in 2009.

 No comments: